 What state has the most Jeep vehicles?
-Why are Jeeps so popular?
+What is the Jeep Wrangler target market?

 We’ll kick off our Jeep® demographics article with the states with the most Jeep Wranglers.
 We hope you’ll learn more about Jeep demographics and what kind of a person drives a Jeep Wrangler.

 The state with the most may surprise you.